Corncunt/pi-network-linux-client/README.md

 Since Pi Network doesn't officially support Linux, this project reverse engineers the existing macOS/Windows applications to create a compatible Linux version using Electron, providing similar functionality while respecting Pi Network's terms of service.

+The project includes a modular API client structure and network traffic analysis tools to help with reverse engineering the Pi Network application protocol.

 ### Key Features (Planned)

 - User authentication and account management